United PF Partners Acquires Arizona Planet Fitness Club Group

 Largest Planet Fitness Franchisee Accelerates Growth

 AUSTIN, Texas, Sept.
-5, 2018 /PRNewswire/ -- United PF Partners (United PF), the largest Planet Fitness (NYSE : PLNT ) franchisee, completed the acquisition of the 19 club Planet Fitness franchisee in the Phoenix market, increasing its operating club count to 108 clubs across 10 states.
+5, 2018 /PRNewswire/ -- United PF Partners (United PF), the largest Planet Fitness (NYSE : PLNT ) franchisee, has acquired 19 Planet Fitness locations in the Phoenix market from JEG-FIT, increasing its operating club count to 108 clubs across 10 states.

 United PF was formed by JLM Financial Partners (JLM) and Eagle Merchant Partners (Eagle) in November 2016 with the merger of several leading Planet Fitness franchisees.